-In August 2008, we, including TEPPCO, together with Oiltanking Holding Americas, Inc. ("Oiltanking") formed TOPS.
-In April 2009, we and TEPPCO dissociated from TOPS.
-In September 2009, we entered into a settlement agreement with certain affiliates of Oiltanking that resolved all disputes between the parties related to the business and affairs of the TOPS project.
-We recognized approximately

-\$66.9 million of expense during the third quarter of 2009 in connection with the payment of this cash settlement.
+In August 2008, Enterprise Products Partners, including TEPPCO, together with Oiltanking Holding Americas, Inc. ("Oiltanking") formed TOPS.
+In April 2009, Enterprise Products Partners and TEPPCO dissociated from TOPS.
+In September 2009, Enterprise Products Partners and TEPPCO entered into a settlement agreement with certain affiliates of Oiltanking that resolved all disputes between the parties related to the business and affairs of the TOPS project.
+We recognized approximately \$66.9 million of expense during the third quarter of 2009 in connection with the payment of this cash settlement.